Atrix256/FalcorPathTracer/readme.md

 * DOF
  * both length and radius are in world units
  * talk about shaped bokeh! (random point in shape!)
+ ? should we show cosine weighted hemisphere too? not sure how to show it off so maybe not. maybe too off topic

 * DOF: http://cg.skeelogy.com/depth-of-field-using-raytracing/